AlexxIT/HassWP/README.md

 If you really needs Hass.io addons on Windows - use [virtualization](https://www.home-assistant.io/installation/windows).

+# Cameras

+Latest HassWP supports [cameras stream](https://www.home-assistant.io/integrations/camera/).
+For snapshot and recording use relative path from your `config` folder - `media\snapshot.jpeg` or `www\video.mp4`.

+[Generic camera](https://www.home-assistant.io/integrations/generic/) and [WebRTC](https://github.com/AlexxIT/WebRTC) integrations do not need ffmpeg in your system.
+But it you want use [FFmpeg](https://www.home-assistant.io/integrations/ffmpeg/) integration - [download ffmpeg](https://ffmpeg.org/download.html) manually and put `ffmpeg.exe` (80-120 MB) to your config folder.

 # Move config

 You can transfer your configuration to another Hass installation at any time.
 In another HassWP, venv, docker, hass.io, etc. Windows or Linux, it doesn't matter.
 Just move the contents of the `config` folder to a new location.
 Remember about `config/.storage` folder, it is also important.
-The `config/deps` folder may not be moved, but if you do, it's not a problem.

 Before any movement - stop the old and new Home Assistant!